gdcc/dataverse-kubernetes/docs/images/dataverse-k8s.md

 4. `api/key` - required because you want the *unblock-key* for anything serious.
 5. `s3/access-key` and `s3/secret-key` - needed when you want to use S3 storage.
 See docs on using S3.
 6. `admin/password` - optional, provision a password for the `dataverseAdmin` account.
 Defaults to `admin1`.
+7. `api/userskey` - optional, provision a `BuiltinUsers.KEY`, which is necessary to create builtin users via API.
+Defaults to not available.

 A [password alias](https://docs.oracle.com/cd/E19798-01/821-1751/ghgqc/index.html)
 is automatically created and used for those that are set via JVM options, no need